 Yes, you can.
 From the riverbank, they will begin their very, very slow treks to the temple, stopping frequently to rest.
-It’s amazing to watch the teamwork surrounding every kavadi bearer; one will carry a chair that is whipped out each time the bearer needs to rest, another may ply him with water or help wipe away sweat, others play traditional music or dance.
+It’s amazing to watch the teamwork surrounding every kavadi bearer; one will carry a chair that is whipped out each time the bearer needs to rest, another may ply him with water or help wipe away sweat, and others play traditional music or dance.
 Each group is a colourful, vibrant little party on the move.

 Tip The route includes a winding stretch of elevated highway that will be closed to traffic.
-Wide roads devoid of cars with sunny blue skies – and when you get near the temple, imposing limestones – as the backdrop make for some pretty memorable photos.
+Wide roads devoid of cars with sunny blue skies – and when you get near the temple, imposing limestones – as the backdrop makes for some pretty memorable photos.
 Park yourself along this stretch or trail the kavadi groups.

 Will I be pushed and jostled around in the crowds?

 Make no mistake – the crowds will be massive.
 But people are generally well-behaved, so things move about in an orderly fashion.
 Just go with the flow, be patient and remain vigilant of your surroundings.

 Tip A sling bag is better than a backpack, so you don’t risk bumping into the people behind.
 It also lets you access and check on your belongings more easily.

 Are there places to eat at Batu Caves?

 From the minute you step out of the train station, you’ll be greeted by rows of stalls selling vegetarian food and drinks.